Ekobius Membership Classes and Categories

 The Ekobius International membership program was created to maximize the cooperative structure for mutual social benefit sharing using the Rochdale Principles and other cooperative models.
 The development of Ekobius is based on the ongoing study and conformance of multiple cooperative ideals involving western and indigenous knowledge in order to create a single internationally accepted co-op model that can be operated transparently and do business anywhere in the world.
 Ekobius International is managed by Globcal International and is a wholly owned in a land trust belonging to Ecology Crossroads Cooperative Foundation in the United States, the Resident Executive Trustee is Arol Joseph Wright, who has dual citizenship in the United States and Venezuela.

 Community lifetime membership is a one-time fee of $3,750 per person plus $33 per month in cooperative dues, there are no additional fees or annual taxes, all legal documents included.
-If you are bringing your family or want some privacy members can have their own homesite 100 m² with a 500 ft² caney with a clay brick foundation, plumbing, electric, and a septic tank for $18,750 including lifetime membership for one person, each additional person pays a commons membership.
+If you are bringing your family or want some privacy members can have their own homesite 900 m² with a 500 ft² caney on a clay brick foundation, plumbing, electric, and a septic tank for $18,750 including lifetime membership for one person, each additional person pays a commons membership.

 A Real Functional and Self-Sustaining Cooperative